AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 std::vector<Customer> v;
 v.emplace_back("Tim", "Jovi", 1962);
 ```
-Usually, the arguments are “_perfectly forwarded_” with move semantics (see Section 6.1).
+Usually, the arguments are "_perfectly forwarded_" with move semantics (see Section 6.1).

 Note also that the same rules apply to variadic function template parameters as for ordinary parameters.
 For example, if passed by value, arguments are copied and decay (e.g., arrays become pointers),
-while if passed by reference, parameters refer to the original parameter and don’t decay:
+while if passed by reference, parameters refer to the original parameter and don't decay:
 ```c++
 // args are copies with decayed types: template <typename ...Args>